Eleanor Swift

-Eleanor Swift is a professor at the University of California, Berkeley School of Law.
-She is best known for her work on the theory of evidence, and additionally teaches civil procedure, the legal profession, and periodic seminars.
+Eleanor Swift, October 16, 1945 - September 20, 2023, was a professor at the University of California, Berkeley School of Law.
+She was best known for her work on the theory of evidence, and additionally taught civil procedure, the legal profession, and periodic seminars.

 Early career

 Eleanor Swift graduated from the University of Chicago Laboratory High School.

 Upon graduating from Yale Law School, Eleanor Swift clerked for Judge M. Joseph Blumenfeld of the U.S. District Court in Hartford and for Chief Judge David L. Bazelon of the U.S. Court of Appeals for the D.C.
 Circuit.
 She then practiced in Houston with the firm of Vinson & Elkins.

 At Boalt

 Swift joined the Boalt faculty in 1979.
 She served as associate dean at Boalt from 1998 to 2000.
-She is also chair of the Committee on Professional Development of the Association of American Law Schools and is a past chair of the Evidence Section.
+She was also chair of the Committee on Professional Development of the Association of American Law Schools and was a past chair of the Evidence Section.
 From 1992 to 1997, she chaired a special faculty-student committee appointed by Dean Herma Hill Kay to develop a proposal for improving and expanding the clinical curriculum at Boalt.
 In 1998 she received Boalt's Rutter Award for Teaching Distinction and in 2000 she received UC Berkeley's Distinguished Teaching Award.

-The focus of her teaching and research is on the adversary system: the legal rules, practices, and procedures that govern civil and criminal trials.
-She teaches courses in Civil Procedure, Evidence, and the Legal Profession.
+The focus of her teaching and research was on the adversary system: the legal rules, practices, and procedures that govern civil and criminal trials.
+She taught courses in Civil Procedure, Evidence, and the Legal Profession.

-Swift incorporates three perspectives in her classes: theoretical, professional, and ethical.
-"My aim," she says, "is to introduce students to the practice of law under a system of rules, to develop their ability to critique those rules, and to enable them to experience the ethical dilemmas of lawyers acting in role."
+Swift incorporated three perspectives in her classes: theoretical, professional, and ethical.
+"My aim," she said, "is to introduce students to the practice of law under a system of rules, to develop their ability to critique those rules, and to enable them to experience the ethical dilemmas of lawyers acting in role."